‘Content is king’ might just be the most overused phrase in digital marketing, but there’s a perfectly good reason for that.

 A: Local SEO is all about boosting your rankings for keywords with local ‘intent’ - such as ‘restaurant near me’ or ‘cafe in York’.
 These keywords are less competitive than non-local keywords, but potentially more valuable.
 Here’s a complete guide to local SEO to help you get started.

-Blogging might not be as fashionable as Instagram and Snapchat, but it still has its place amongst the marketing mix of restaurants and cafes.
+Blogging might not be as fashionable as Instagram or TikTok, but it still has its place amongst the marketing mix of restaurants and cafes.
 In fact, your blog could form the centrepiece of your wider marketing strategy.

 Are there are any cafe and restaurant blogs that you follow?
 Let us know your favourites in the comments below!